vime-js/vime/examples/README.md

 # Vime Examples

-This directory contains simple examples of how to load and use Vime with some popular frameworks.
+This directory contains simple examples of how to setup Vime with some popular frameworks/libraries.
 Refer to the [Documentation](https://vimejs.com) and [Components API](https://vimejs.com/components/core/player/api) for more information.